What is Carbon Monoxide Poisoning?

 What are the symptoms of Carbon Monoxide Poisoning?

-Although it is impossible to detect CO presence without the help of detecting devices, the symptoms are easy to tell.
-There are various signs and symptoms as well as side effects associated with carbon monoxide poisoning.
-This is because CO mixes with haemoglobin in the blood thereby reducing oxygen supply to tissues and cells.
-The results are therefore prompt in high concentration exposure.
-Some of the symptoms of CO poisoning include:
+Although it is impossible to identify the presence of Carbon Monoxide without the help of detection devices the symptoms tend to be relatively easy to spot.
+There are specific side effects and symptoms associated with carbon monoxide poisoning..
+This is because CO mixes with haemoglobin in the blood reducing oxygen supply to tissues and cells.
+Some of the most common symptoms of Carbon Monoxide poisoning include: